 Cooling Off Period

 After you invest in a new loan, ArchOver give you 14 days to change your mind.
 In their FAQ’s they state:

 The Financial Conduct Authority (FCA) stipulates that all P2P lending platforms must have a cooling off period of 14 days for every lending opportunity – this applies to both Lenders and Borrowers.
 Your 14 day cooling off period starts from the date you make a pledge.

 This is interesting, because I haven’t seen it offered so openly to lenders on other platforms!

-- Strong track record (no missed payments since founded in 2014)
+- Strong track record (no missed payments, late payments or defaults since founded in 2014)

 - Ongoing interest paid direct to bank account

 - Monthly monitoring of the borrowers’ business and assets